 In fact these two particular efforts are typically referenced in supplier contracts as compliance requirements.
 The MMOG for example includes a graduated severity index, F1 through F3, which define a set of processes and interactions within a supply chain relationship which must be adhered to with frequent measurement and reporting.
 A poor grade can result in significant contract ramifications.

 Optimizing Supply Fulfillment in the Automotive Supply Chain

 The following is a breakdown of the critical supply chain capabilities and activities that should be in place within an automotive supplier organization to comply with today’s customer contract requirements and to execute perfect supply fulfillment:

 - Lean manufacturing, replenishment, and logistics practices

 - Establishment of replenishment processes, procedures, and policies to assure on-time delivery at the highest level of quality and lowest possible cost throughout the extended supply chain

-- Electronic communication between suppliers and customers (zero latency preferred)
+- Real-time digital communication between suppliers and customers (zero latency preferred)

 - Demand analytics around EDI transaction sets 830, 862, 866, as well as any web-based electronic communication

 - Real time collaborative communication throughout the supply chain to address potential issues in meeting demand requirements